 First and foremost, you need to strategize where you want to sell.
 You don’t want to bite off more than you can chew, so choose wisely.
 Do your research and compile a list of marketplaces with these points in mind:

-You want to attract new customers, so go to the marketplaces where you’re more likely to find them.
-What’s your niche?
-Where do people search for your products?
+- Target audience.
+You want to be where your ideal customers are, so go to the marketplaces where you’re more likely to find them.

 How to integrate your Printful account with an online marketplace

-The first step is to sign up with ShipStation.
+To get started, you’ll have to sign up with ShipStation.
 It’s a paid service, so take some time to browse and decide which subscription suits your needs.
-Also take time to familiarize yourself with the other aspects of ShipStation.
-Check out their support page here.

-You’ll also have to sign up with your desired marketplace.
+You’ll also have to sign up with your desired marketplace that integrates with ShipStation.
 The process is different for each one.
-After you’ve signed up, add your selling channel to your ShipStation account – click here for instructions.
+After you’ve signed up, add your selling channel to your ShipStation account.

 Alternate ways to sell Printful products on online marketplaces

-If you would like to sell on a marketplace that can’t be integrated with Printful or ShipStation, that’s not a problem.
-What you can do in this scenario is manually submit your orders to Printful.
-When a customer makes an order on your marketplace store, you can manually input that order with Printful, and then we’d print and ship it to your customer.
+If you’d like to sell on a marketplace that doesn’t integrate with Printful or ShipStation, don’t worry.
+You can still use Printful by manually submitting the orders you receive.
+When a customer purchases something from you, you can manually input that order with Printful, and then we’ll print and ship it to your customer.

-And if there are any Shopify Plus users reading this, then take advantage of the platform’s multichannel capabilities.
-With a Shopify Plus account, you can push the products on your Shopify store directly to Amazon.
+Pro tip: If you’re a Shopify Plus user, take advantage of the platform’s multichannel capabilities.
+With a Shopify Plus account, you can push the products on your Shopify store directly to Amazon, eBay and other marketplaces.
 It’ll show up on the backend of your Shopify account and on your Printful account.